Fertility & Pregnancy

 Multiple pregnancies can result in the formation of:

-- Identical children (occurs due to the division of a fertilized egg into multiple embryos) looks alike and are of the same sex
+- Identical children (occurs due to the division of a fertilized egg into multiple embryos) look alike and are of the same sex

 - Fraternal twins (occurs when two eggs are fertilised by two different sperm cells) do not look alike and does not necessarily have the bee of the same sex.